-Our teaching qualifications are recognised by the Higher Education Academy (HEA) as part of the accredited University CPD framework.
+Our routes to professional recognition are recognised by the Higher Education Academy (HEA) as part of our accredited Creative Education CPD Framework.
 This is an internal framework that provides a process for Professional Recognition as set out in the UK Professional Standards for teaching/supporting learning in higher education.
-Experienced academics or academic-related staff are encouraged to apply for either the HEA Associate Fellow (AFHEA), Fellow (FHEA) and/or Senior Fellow (SFHEA) awards via Unit 7003 or Unit 7007 of the UCA CPD framework route.
+Experienced academics or academic-related staff are encouraged to apply for either the HEA Associate Fellow (AFHEA), Fellow (FHEA) and/or Senior Fellow (SFHEA) awards via our Creative Education CPD Scheme.

 Routes to professional recognition

-You can achieve professional recognition in three ways:
+You can achieve professional recognition in two ways:

-- by completing our taught PGCert or MA in Creative Education.
-Candidates who complete the Postgraduate Certificate and MA in Creative Arts Education may be eligible for one of either the HEA Associate Fellow (AFHEA), Fellow (FHEA) or Senior Fellow (SFHEA) awards.
-Or
+- by completing our taught PGCert in Creative Education.
+Candidates who complete the Postgraduate Certificate may be eligible for one of either the HEA Associate Fellow (AFHEA) or Fellow (FHEA)

 Applying for professional recognition

-Before applying for either unit ECAE7003 or ECAE7007, please ensure you have attended an ‘Introducing HEA Fellow’ workshop and familiarised yourself with the UCA Professional Recognition Handbook 2017-18 .
-Once you have signed up to the unit, you will get access to an online resource of supporting materials to help you get started in your evidence gathering.
+Once you have signed up to the scheme, you will get access to an online resource of supporting materials to help you get started in your evidence gathering.
 It is also strongly recommended that you attend the ‘Reflecting on your practice through P-SR’ (for all levels of recognition) and the ‘Coaching and mentoring for learning and teaching’ (for Descriptor 3, Senior Fellow applicants only)

-The final date for applications to the units for professional recognition is Friday 21 December 2017
+The final date for applications for the Creative Education CPD (experiential) Scheme is 21 December 2018

-We also provide a series of accompanying webinars and workshops to prepare you for the professional recognition unit.
-Some of these are compulsory if you sign up to the unit.
+We also provide a series of accompanying webinars to prepare you to make a claim.
+Some of these are compulsory if you sign up to our scheme.

-To make bookings on these, please keep an eye out for workshop promotions which are circulated via the University email.
-For a list of current workshops, see link below:
+Please keep an eye out for workshop promotions which are circulated via the University email and Workplace.

-Please note that all applications for Associate Fellow and Fellow of the HEA must include evidence of reflection on practice through the university’s Peer-supported review scheme.
+Please note that all claims for Associate Fellow and Fellow of the HEA must include evidence of reflection on practice through the university’s Peer Supported Review Scheme

-For further information about HEA recognition at UCA, please email Annamarie McKie at firstname.lastname@example.org
+For further information about achieving HEA recognition at UCA, please email the Creative Education email email@example.com